 Heat the butter in a 12-inch stainless steel sauté pan; add the mushrooms, and sauté on high heat, tossing all the time, until light golden brown.

-Add the fish stock, wine, and salmon, skin side up.
+Add the fish stock, wine, and salmon.
 Cover and gently simmer for 7 to 10 minutes until the salmon is cooked through.
 To check if it is ready, insert a small sharp knife into the thickest part of each fillet to check if it is cooked through.
 Be careful not to over-cook or the salmon will be dry.

-Remove the salmon from the pan with a slotted spatula and remove and discard the skin.
+Remove the salmon from the pan with a slotted spatula.
 Keep the fillets warm

 On a high heat, reduce the pan juices to a light syrupy consistency.
 Add the cream and shredded basil and continue to reduce until the mixture is thick enough to coat a spoon.
 Add any juices that have accumulated from the salmon and continue to reduce for a minute more.
 Add salt and freshly ground pepper to taste.

 Arrange the salmon on four dinner plates and spoon the sauce on top.
 Garnish each fillet with a basil leaf.